gureya/ambix/README.md

   7. Go to ```src/pcm-mod/``` and compile its contents with ```make```
   8. Move ```pcm-memory.x``` to the ```src/``` directory.

+## Using Ambix:

-  9. Start Ambix, by running the following commands:
+1. Start Ambix by running the following commands:
   ```

     sudo make insert